jvsteiner/flask-in-a-can/README.md

 NOTE: layout.html uses a _scripts.html helper that references several javascript libraries that I like to use:

 twitter bootstrap 3.2.0

 jquery 1.8.2

 knockout.js 2.2.1

 knockout mapping plugin

 The helper is set to use a CDN link when config.PRODUCTION == True, and serve from /static otherwise.
 You will need to obtain local copies to work in development mode.

-This project includes templates for registration, signin, password reset, password change, and user profile I based it off mattupstate, who owns flask-security-example, and added some other functionality that I commonly use.
+This project includes templates for registration, signin, password reset, password change, and user profile I based it off mattupstate/flask-security-example, and added some other functionality that I commonly use.
 Hope you find it helpful.

+To create an initial admin user, populate the config/email.py with working smtp details, then signup.
+Use a db editor, like sqlitebrowser, to add an admin role record in the table called Role.
+Your first user should have id=1, and your new admin Role also has id=1.
+Create a new record in roles_users, where user_id=1 and role_id=1.
+Your new user is now an admin, and you never have to do this again, as new roles can be created and assigned via the admin interface on localhost:5000/admin using your login.

+There's probably a better way to do this, i'm open to suggestions, but this was pretty easy for me.